gefercan2/ai_general_python_exercises/mini_LLMs/Tiny_Llama_SetUp.md

 **What each step does:**
 - **Tokenize** — the model cannot read text directly.
 The tokenizer splits your sentence into tokens (roughly words or word-pieces) and converts them to integer IDs.
-- `return_tensors="pt"` — returns PyTorch tensors, the format the model expects.
+- `return_tensors="pt"` — returns PyTorch tensors, the format the model expects.In the context of Large Language Models (LLMs) and Artificial Intelligence (AI), a tokenizer is a foundational component that acts as the bridge between human language and mathematical computation.
+It breaks raw input text into smaller, manageable chunks called tokens and maps them to unique numerical IDs.
+Because neural networks can only process numbers, not text, the tokenizer is the necessary first step before an LLM can understand, process, or generate language.
 - **Generate** — the model predicts the next token repeatedly until it reaches `max_new_tokens` or a stop signal.
 - `temperature=0.7` — lower values (e.g. 0.2) make responses more predictable and factual; higher values (e.g. 0.9) make them more varied and creative.
 - **Decode** — converts the output token IDs back into human-readable text. `skip_special_tokens=True` removes formatting tags like `<|assistant|>`.